 - Development in model interfaces and engagement that enhance model uptake

-If accepted, each presenter will be given a short time slot (max 10 minutes) to introduce their paper and/or case study, followed by 5-10 minutes in which presenters will share their views on the balancing insight and numbers theme.
+If accepted, each presenter will be given a short time slot (max 10 minutes) to introduce their paper and/or case study, followed by 5-10 minutes in which presenters will share their views on the workshop theme.
 After three presentations there will be 20-30 minutes of group discussion in which presenters will act as panel members.

 Papers should be submitted as an extended abstract (2-4 pages) through the workshop website.
 Your abstract should include a Title as well as all authors and affiliations.
 It should articulate the objectives of the paper and provide a brief but thorough description of the research related to the theme of the workshop and the expected gain by those attending the presentation.
 Accepted authors will be invited to submit a full paper after the workshop to be included in the post-workshop proceedings.